Orgzales/Unity-XR-NetworkMapper-Project/README.md

 			-  Save all locations of (x,y,z) cords of objects
 			-  Save data of those prefabs
 		-  When log off or shut down, reloading saves all locations

-## Step 12 Plans
-	-  Finish Research Paper + Presentation Video Field Testing
-	-  If there is time will continue the rest in this step
-	-  Add a button or UI to let user create their own cubes for info
-		-  The custom cube can hold info such as room number and etc.
-	-  Have a delete button on the wifi pillars

 # APK Versions